Updated: March 23, 2026

 If you meet the requirements and gather the necessary documents as proof, you must book an appointment with AIMA to submit your permanent residency application.

 The same requirements must be met when applying for Portuguese citizenship through the Civil Registry.
 However, to become a Portuguese citizen, you must prove proficiency in the Portuguese language.
 This is only required for applicants from non-Portuguese-speaking countries.
+Find out more about the Portuguese language test in our article on the Portugal Golden Visa language test.

 Taxes for Entrepreneurs in Portugal